Ukrainians flee cities under fire, US expected to ban Russian oil imports

 Russia's Interfax news agency said Moscow was opening humanitarian corridors for the cities of Sumy, Mariupol, Cherhihiv, Kharkiv and the capital Kyiv.

 Ukraine has rejected Russian proposals for Kharkiv and Kyiv that would lead evacuees to Russia or its ally Belarus.
-Earlier attempts to evacuate residents from Mariupol failed on Saturday and Sunday, with each side accusing the other of continuing to fire.
+Earlier attempts at the weekend to evacuate residents from Mariupol failed, with each side accusing the other of continuing to fire.

+Moscow said Ukrainian authorities had endorsed only one civilian evacuation route out of 10 proposed, Interfax reported.

 Western countries say Russia's initial battle plan for a rapid strike to topple the Kyiv government failed in the early days of the war, and Moscow has adjusted tactics for longer sieges of cities.